Dealfront Review

 Leadfeeder Paid (from $99/month on annual billing):

 Target, Connect, Datacare, and Promote are all custom-quote only.
-The pricing page routes you to sales with no published dollar amounts.
-Credits are consumed when you export records, sync to CRM, or reveal contact data.
-Credits are account-wide, and once a record is revealed, it stays accessible for 12 months at no additional cost.
+No published dollar amounts are available.
+Credits are account-wide; once a record is revealed, it stays accessible for 12 months at no additional cost.
 On monthly plans, unused credits do not roll over.

-Free trials are available: 7 days for the platform (no credit card required) and 14 days for Leadfeeder (no credit card required, full paid feature access during trial).
+Free trials are available: 7-day platform trial (no credit card required) and 14-day Leadfeeder trial (no credit card required, full paid feature access).

 Where Dealfront Falls Short